robertmand/FAIR-DaSH/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-This short online course is suitable for researchers working with Life Science data, who would like to apply FAIR principles to their research outputs.
-The course uses simple examples of how to make research data FAIR, providing direct guidance, as well as signposting to other more comprehensive FAIR data resources such as [RDMkit](https://rdmkit.elixir-europe.org), [FAIRcookbook](https://faircookbook.elixir-europe.org/content/home.html), [FAIRsharing](https://fairsharing.org), and the [DSW Wizard]( https://ds-wizard.org).
-Participants will be able to familiarise themselves with basic content and context, as well as being made aware of where to find additional guidance and training.

-**This work is funded by ELIXIR-UK: FAIR Data Stewardship training UKRI (MR/C038966/1)**
+## Audience and content
+This short online course caters for people working in the Life Sciences with little or no experience of FAIR.
+The course aims to be succinct in introducing FAIR, its concepts and terminology, and supplements all material with signposting to useful FAIR resources.
+These resources include RDMkit](https://rdmkit.elixir-europe.org/), [FAIR Cookbookt](https://faircookbook.elixir-europe.org/content/home.html), [RDMbites](https://www.youtube.com/@elixir-uk/playlists),  [FAIRsharing](https://fairsharing.org/) and the [Data Stewardship Wizard](https://ds-wizard.org/).
+These are some of the suite of [services](https://elixir-europe.org/platforms/interoperability/rirs) and [resources](https://elixir-europe.org/services/tag/interoperability-and-standards) offered through the [ELIXIR](https://elixir-europe.org/) open-access infrastructure, supporting FAIR research data management.

-> ## You will learn
+>## You will learn about
-> - The FAIR principles and related terms including 'FAIRification' and 'FAIRness' of data.
+This course tackles FAIR from the perspective of the [15 FAIR Principles published in 2016](https://doi.org/10.1038/sdata.2016.18).
+You will learn about:
+FAIR and its origins
-> - The differences between FAIR and Open data.
+The FAIR Principles and its basic characteristics
-> - How to find further information from a broader and more comprehensive set of FAIR data resources
-> - How to make data FAIR through worked examples.
 {: .objectives}

-> ## Prerequisites
+>## Prerequisites
-> This is a basic course.
-There is no prior knowledge necessary.
+This is a basic course and no prior knowledge is necessary.
 {: .prereq}

+This work is funded by [ELIXIR-UK](https://elixiruknode.org/): FAIR Data Stewardship training UKRI award (MR/C038966/1).

 > ## For Reviewers
 > If you have any comments or suggestions for our course, please open a pull request